10 Adventures To Do On A Summer Road Trip Through Bend

 6. For a little more adventure, go inner tubing or river surfing on the Deschutes River at the surf park.
 Whether you decide to tube or surf, there is a wave for you.
 No seriously, there are four different waves to choose from.
 Three are specifically and exclusively for surfers and the other is a gentle rapid to get your inner tubing excursion started.
 You can even check the surf report for the Bend Whitewater Park.

-7. Get adventuous with your taste buds.
+7. Get adventurous with your taste buds.
 Bend is a Foodie’s paradise.
 Some of our favorite things are: Sourdough bread at Great Harvest Bread Co; Two of our favorite things to buy here are the apple scone and sourdough loaf of bread.

 Heavenly gelato from Bontà; We spent a lot of time eating gelato in Italy and we have to say, Bontà gives gelato from Italy a run for its money!
 My favorites were lavender honey and salted chocolate.

 Coffee from Lone Pine Coffee Roasters; Make sure you grab a bag of beans to take with you when you hit the road again.
-Oil & vinegar from Navidi’s; After our last visit, we know have a new favorite salad dressing: fig vinegar mixed with blood orange olive oil … YUM!
+Oil & vinegar from Navidi’s; After our last visit, we now have a new favorite salad dressing: fig vinegar mixed with blood orange olive oil … YUM!

-Just on the outskirts of Bend…
+Summer Adventures just on the outskirts of Bend…

 8. Phils Trailhead.
 We thought we had enough adrenaline filled addictions until we mountain biked here at Phil’s.
 The system of trails here makes it so that all levels of mountain bikers can have a fun ride.
 It is a great family destination and my kids really enjoyed playing on the pump track while I appreciated the easy and flow trail of Kent’s to KGB to Phil’s.

-On your way in or out of Bend…
+Summer Adventures on your way in or out of Bend…

 10. Visit Crater Lake National Park.
 We have skipped this detour many times on our road trips through Bend, but I am so glad we finally made the time to stop here.
 You can easily make a half or full day of it, but this is one of those places you have to see once in your lifetime!
 From Crater Lake, head up to La Pine and check out our blog about McKay campground.
 New to road tripping, check out my eBook 1000 Miles of Memories: How to Plan Your First Epic Road Trip and Save Money By Camping